lbrito1/android-analytics/README.md

 If someone visits your monitored website, Javascript will hit the `/damn_fine_coffee` endpoint[1] and Nginx will create a log entry (for any other endpoint, it won't[2]).

 Every day at midnight, a cron job processes the day's logs leveraging [Nginx log rotation](https://www.nginx.com/resources/wiki/start/topics/examples/logrotation/).
-Invalid logs (logs from sources other than the monitored domain) are discareded, IPs are annonymized using MD5 hexdigest, and high-level geo info is collected from the IPs.
+Invalid logs (logs from sources other than the monitored domain) are discarded, IPs are annonymized using MD5 hexdigest, and high-level geo info is collected from the IPs.
 Each valid log entry becomes a row of the `hits` table.

 The `hits` table is then used by the `viewer` app and we get the final dashboards, charts etc.